After a video recording of two black men being arrested in a Philadelphia Starbucks went viral, the company and the nation were quick to respond.

 What's next for Starbucks

 Starbucks' response on Facebook acknowledges this.
-"We agree...That's why we are working with national and local experts to make sure we develop and implement the best training possible," they write.
+"We agree...That's why we are working with national and local experts to ensure we develop and implement the best training possible," they write.

 You can watch one of the videos used in Starbucks' training on Youtube - Stanley Nelson—Story of Access